Yulia Nefedova, M.D., Ph.D.

 The Nefedova Laboratory

-The Nefedova laboratory focuses on understanding the role of bone marrow microenvironment in regulation of tumor progression and therapy resistance.
-The laboratory primarily studies multiple myeloma, a cancer of plasma cells.
-Multiple myeloma preferentially localizes in the bone marrow where the majority of surrounding cells are represented by mature and immature neutrophils.
+The Nefedova laboratory focuses on understanding the role of the bone marrow microenvironment in regulating tumor progression and therapy resistance.
+The laboratory primarily studies multiple myeloma, a cancer of plasma cells that localizes in the bone marrow.

 Cindy Lin, Ph.D.

 Herlihy, S.E., Lin, C., Nefedova, Y. “Bone marrow myeloid cells in regulation of multiple myeloma progression.”
 Cancer Immunol Immunother.
 2017 Aug;66(8):1007-1014. doi: 10.1007/s00262-017-1992-0.
 Epub 2017 Apr 4.

 Lectin-type oxidized LDL receptor-1 distinguishes population of human polymorphonuclear myeloid-derived suppressor cells in cancer patients.